Search String

 RoboCop 2 Amiga 1990

 Special FX and Ocean Software released RoboCop 2 for the Amiga in December of 1990.
+Amiga RoboCop 2 consists of three main stages.

 Midnight Resistance Commodore 64 1990

-Robbie Tinman of Special FX / Ocean Software ported Data East's Midnight Resistance coinop of 1989 to C64 in 1990.
+Special FX / Ocean Software ported Data East's Midnight Resistance coinop of 1989 to C64 in 1990.
 This is another solid port with good gameplay, audio-visuals and presentation.
 Midnight Resistance is a run and gun game that scrolls both horizontally and vertically.
 It features 8-way movement and 8-way firing as well as climbing, crawling and jumping.
 You collect keys to unlock different weapons and specials.

-Navy SEALS Commodore 64 1990
+Navy SEALs Commodore 64 1990

 Turrican Commodore 64 1990